 Social Venture Think Tank

-Applications for the Fall 2020 Social Venture Think Tank cohort are now open.
+Applications for the Fall 2020 Social Venture Think Tank are now closed.

 The Social Venture Think Tank (SVTT) is a rigorous 8-week program that empowers Vanderbilt undergraduate and graduate students to use human-centered design to build new technological tools for Nashville-based non-profits.
 As a project consultant for a non-profit organization, students can gain valuable skills in project design and management, leadership, and collaboration.
 This program enables students to develop tools and capabilities that fulfill the needs of organizations working at the front lines of social, economic, and environmental change.